draptik/dotfiles/ideavim/README.md

 # IdeaVim

-IdeaVim is not Vim / NeoVim - it's independently reprogrammed for Jetbrains-IDEs.
+IdeaVim is reprogrammed for Jetbrains-IDEs (in Java).
 It offers many of the same features as the original.

 ## Configuration file